 I have trained to Advanced Diploma Level at The Minster Centre, hold a postgraduate Diploma in Integrative Counselling, and am completing my MA in Integrative Psychotherapy at Middlesex University.
 I am a registered member of the UK regulatory organisations BACP and a trainee member UKCP and strictly adhere to their ethical guidelines.
 I hold an Enhanced Certificate from the UK Disclosure and Barring Service.

-As Head of Counselling Provision of a Sixth Form in a London secondary school, I also work with older adolescents.
-In addition, I run a regular therapeutic group for adult inpatients at my local NHS Hospital Acute Assessment ward.
+As Head of Counselling Provision of a Sixth Form in a London secondary school, I work with older adolescents.
+I am also an associate of DBT London where I work with adults and young people, using the DBT approach.
+Before the pandemic, I ran a regular therapeutic group for adult inpatients at my local NHS Hospital Acute Assessment ward.

 The thought of starting therapy can make people nervous; take the first step by sending off the contact form.
 I will then get back to you when I'm out of session.
 You can also call me for a quick chat - any questions are welcome.

 I look forward to hearing from you !

 West Hill House